svpatro/Compiler/README.md

 # Compiler

-For this project, I am attempting to learn the in's and out's of compilers.
+For this project, I am attempting to learn the in's and out's of compilers with reference to Google's Carbon Language.

 # How To Run